zowe/zowe-explorer-vscode/docs/README-Conformance.md

-# Zowe Explorer Conformance Evaluation Criteria
+# Zowe Explorer Conformance Evaluation Criteria (DRAFT)

 The Zowe Conformance Evaluation Criteria is a set of self-certifying and self-service tests to help the development community integrate and extend specific technology into the Zowe framework.

 This document describes the requirements of the three available conformance programs.
 Items marked **(required)** are required for an application to be conformant.
 Items marked **(best practice)** are considered best practices for conformant applications.

+For more details, technical guidance, and code samples for achieving these criteria see the [README-Extending.md](README-Extending.md).

-These Zowe Conformance criteria are applicable to the lastest Zowe v1 LTS Release.
+These Zowe Conformance criteria are applicable to the latest Zowe v1 LTS Release.

 - [Zowe Explorer - Zowe v1](#zowe-explorer---zowe-v1)
   - [General Extension](#general-extension)